ChurchApps/ChurchAppsSupport/chums/assigningroles.md

 <img width="1000" alt="Assigning roles 1" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/127863068/022f9a8e-03cb-4685-a61a-094ed8de2cf5">

 You have several options to choose from.
 If you only want someone to have admin. privilages in one app you can choose it here.
+If you want someone to have full administrative privilages choose Domain Admins.

 ![Assigning roles 2](https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/127863068/3b181806-774e-4f22-8771-581e6151399c)